 Materiality of the Information: However, the "inaccurate" information on the application for insurance must be material to acceptance of the risk in order for the denial to survive judicial scrutiny.

 Disclosure of Relevant Information: Although an insured may have informed his or her insurance agent about a medical procedure, serious illness, or lifestyle factor, the agent might fail to communicate this information to the insurance company during the application process.
-This is a good reason that a life insurance applicant should request a copy and carefully review the responses completed by the agent prior to signing a life insurance application.
+This is why a life insurance applicant should carefully review the responses completed by the agent prior to signing a life insurance application.
 If you note errors or omissions by the agent during this review, you should speak up so the application accurately reflects your responses.
-When this issue arises after the policy has gone into effect, the application process should be reviewed carefully with an experienced Miami Life Insurance Claims Lawyer.
-When someone is present during the process of the applicant being interviewed by the agent and the completion of the application, a careful review of the process with an attorney might reveal that the agent was responsible for the inaccurate information.
-When the agent is responsible for the missing or incorrect response, the insurance company may not be excused from paying the death benefit under the policy.

-Belief and Knowledge: Many insurance applications only require the applicant to certify the information is accurate based on his or her “belief and knowledge.”
-When this language is present in the application, the insurance company might face a tougher task in using information in the application to deny coverage.
-While an honest mistake or oversight might still justify the denial of a death benefit, a court might reject this position if the insured had no intent to deceive the insurer.
+Best Knowledge and Belief: Many insurance applications only require the applicant to certify the information is accurate based on his or her “best knowledge and belief.”
+When this language is present in the application, the insurance company will face a tougher task in using information in the application to deny coverage.